-L. eApp Application Components
+O. eApp Application Components

 A submitted application must contain all required information and conform to the Grant Guide format.
-The applicant is responsible for providing all necessary information for the Commission to evaluate the application.
+It is the applicant's responsibility to provide all necessary information for the Commission to evaluate the application.

-A completed application consists of the following sections:
+A completed application consists of the following main sections: